netdata/netdata/docs/netdata-agent/configuration/optimizing-metrics-database/change-metrics-storage.md

-# Change how long Netdata stores metrics
+# Database Tiers

 Netdata offers a granular approach to data retention, allowing you to manage storage based on both **time** and **disk space**.
 This provides greater control and helps you optimize storage usage for your specific needs.

 **Default Retention Limits**: